China launches fresh war games around Taiwan – DW – 10/14/2024

 What is Taiwan's reaction?

-In response, Taiwan's Defense Ministry condemned the "irrational and provocative behavior" and said it had "dispatched appropriate forces to respond accordingly to protect freedom and democracy" and defend Taiwan's sovereignty.
+In response, Taiwan's Defense Ministry condemned the "irrational and provocative behavior" from the mainland.
+The ministry said it had "dispatched appropriate forces to respond accordingly to protect freedom and democracy" and defend Taiwan's sovereignty.

 dh/wd (AFP, Reuters)